-The machine is fitted as standard with a pivoting parking foot which is positioned to the underside of the drawbar.
+A parking jack is not supplied with the spreader; instead a pivoting parking foot is positioned to the underside of the drawbar.
 This enables the automatic pick up hitch hook to easily move under the tow eye when attaching the spreader.
-Alternatively a parking jack can be supplied with the machine as a cost option.